-The drive up to Strathyre is pretty special and holds a lot of happy memories from my childhood and now even into adulthood.
-Passing through Callander, a place that my family have driven to many times just for chips and a cone by the water (it really is the simple things I love the most).
+The drive up to Strathyre is pretty special and holds a lot of happy memories from my childhood and now into adulthood.
+Passing through Callander, a place that my family have driven to many times just for chips and a cone by the water (it is the simple things I love the most).

-Wheelchair Accessible Cabin #38
+Wheelchair Accessible Silver Birch Cabin

-The open-plan lounge, kitchen and dining area was very accessible and I felt comfortable moving around in my wheelchair.
-The kitchen has been adapted for wheelchair users with a lowered sink and cooker, which is great if you are able to or enjoy helping out in the kitchen.
+The open-plan lounge, kitchen and dining area were very accessible and I felt comfortable moving around in my wheelchair.
+The kitchen has been adapted for wheelchair users with a lowered sink and cooker, which is great if you can or enjoy helping out in the kitchen.

 The fully equipped kitchen also includes tableware, cutlery, glasses (even plastic tumblers and champagne glasses for the hot tub) and more.
-The website lists everything that is available in the cabin and you’ll receive various emails leading up to your stay with additional information and things to bring with you.
+The website lists everything available in the cabin and you’ll receive various emails leading up to your stay with additional information and things to bring with you.

-We also enjoyed the great in-cabin entertainment center with lots of recent movie releases, sky channels and the option to order food to the cabin.
-You can order everything from stone baked pizzas to curries and more.
+We also enjoyed the great in-cabin entertainment centre with lots of recent movie releases, sky channels and the option to order food to the cabin.
+You can order everything from stone-baked pizzas to curries and more.
 How about that for luxury?

 Each day we would receive messages through our TV from The Retreat letting us know what activities were available that day.
 This was a good way of staying connected and informed.

-Accessible Downstairs Bedroom
+Wheelchair Accessible Downstairs Bedroom

 The toilet and sink were on the other side of the bathroom.
 I loved that there was so much space for turning my wheelchair and there was more than enough space for a hoist or other mobility equipment as well as extra people.
-The toilet was slightly higher than a standard toilet and there was both fold-down and fixed grab bars next to it.
+The toilet was slightly higher than a standard toilet and there were both fold-down and fixed grab bars next to it.

 The upstairs en-suite bathroom had a toilet, sink and cubicle shower.